Brain Fuck Scheduler: Adoption

-Additionally, BFS has been added to an experimental branch of Google's Android development repository.
-It was not included in the Froyo release after blind testing did not show an improved user experience.
+Additionally, BFS was included in an experimental Android kernel branch.
+It was not included in the Android 2.2 (Froyo) after blind testing did not show an improved user experience.

 MuQSS

 BFS has been retired in favour of MuQSS, known formally as the Multiple Queue Skiplist Scheduler, a rewritten implementation of the same concept.
 The primary author abandoned work on MuQSS by the end of August 2021.

 Theoretical design and efficiency

 MuQSS uses a bidirectional static arrayed 8 level skip list and tasks are ordered by static priority [queues] (referring to the scheduling policy) and a virtual deadline.
 8 was chosen to fit the array in the cacheline.
 Doubly linked data structure design was chosen to speed up task removal.
 Removing a task takes only O(1) with a doubly skip list versus the original design by William Pugh which takes $O(n)$ worst case.

 Task insertion is $O(\log n)$.
 The next task for execution lookup is $O(k)$, where k is the number of CPUs.
 The next task for execution is $O(1)$ per runqueue, but the scheduler examines every other runqueues to maintain task fairness among CPUs, for latency or balancing (to maximize CPU usage and cache coherency on the same NUMA node over those that access across NUMA nodes), so ultimately $O(k)$.
 The max number of tasks it can handle are 64k tasks per runqueue per CPU.
 It uses multiple task runqueues in some configurations one runqueue per CPU, whereas its predecessor BFS only used one task runqueue for all CPUs.

 Tasks are ordered as a gradient in the skip list in a way that realtime policy priority comes first and idle policy priority comes last.
 Normal and idle priority policy still get sorted by virtual deadline which uses nice values.
 Realtime and Isochronous policy tasks are run in FIFO order ignoring nice values.
 New tasks with same key are placed in FIFO order meaning that newer tasks get placed at the end of the list (i.e. top most node vertically), and tasks at 0th level or at the front-bottom get execution first before those at nearest to the top vertically and those furthest away from the head node.
 The key used for inserted sorting is either the static priority or the virtual deadline.

 The user can choose to share runqueues among multicore or have a runqueue per logical CPU.
 The speculation of sharing runqueues design was to reduce latency with a tradeoff of throughput.

 A new behavior introduced by MuQSS was the use of the high resolution timer for below millisecond accuracy when timeslices were used up resulting in rescheduling tasks.